saiful1105020/KICQ/README.md

 </body>

 The authors are also replaced by unique identifiers.
 The mapping from id to author names can be found <a href="https://drive.google.com/file/d/1kgeMogx-mmdkJrsyNcb6h1wa2g7E-JNJ/view?usp=sharing">here</a>.

+**Please cite our paper if you use any of the following attributed graphs.**

+@article{islam2019keyword,
+  title={Keyword aware influential community search in large attributed graphs}, author={Islam, Md and Ali, Mohammed Eunus and Kang, Yong-Bin and Sellis, Timos and Choudhury, Farhana M and others}, journal={arXiv preprint arXiv:1912.02114}, year={2019}
+}